Glossary term

 What does chain of activities mean?

-Chain of activities is CSDDD's scope architecture for where due diligence applies across upstream and selected downstream activities.
-It is narrower and more legally shaped than the everyday phrase "value chain," because the Directive includes some downstream functions and excludes others.
+Chain of activities defines where due diligence has to look across upstream and selected downstream activities.
+It is narrower and more legally shaped than a full value-chain map, and not the same as full value chain analysis.

 Official definitions by source